addyosmani/chatty/README.md

 # Hardware requirements

 > [!NOTE]
-> Smaller models might not be able to process file embeddings as efficient as larger ones.
->
 > To run the models efficiently, you'll need a GPU with enough memory.
 7B models require a GPU with about 6GB memory whilst 3B models require around 3GB.
+>
+> Smaller models might not be able to process file embeddings as efficient as larger ones.

 # Acknowledgements & credits

-Chatty is built with help from the [WebLLM](https://github.com/mlc-ai/web-llm) project, utilizing [HuggingFace](https://huggingface.co/) and open source LLMs.
+Chatty is built using the [WebLLM](https://github.com/mlc-ai/web-llm) project, utilizing [HuggingFace](https://huggingface.co/), open source LLMs and [LangChain](https://www.langchain.com/).
 We want to acknowledge their great work and thank the open source community.